-A person begins forming his or her perceptions of body’s attractiveness, health, acceptability and functionality in early childhood.
-This body image continues throughout the lifespan and receives feedback from peers, family member, and coaches.
-For example, a woman may experience Disturbed Body Image during pregnancy.
+A person begins forming their perceptions of the body’s attractiveness, health, acceptability, and functionality in early childhood.
+This body image continues throughout the lifespan and receives feedback from peers, family members, and coaches.
+For example, a woman may experience body image disturbance during pregnancy.
 Physical changes associated with aging may result in body image disturbance for the older adult.
 Personality traits such as perfectionism and self-criticism can also affect the development of a negative internalized image of the body.

 - Focusing behavior on changed body part/function